Aast, Pyrénées-Atlantiques

 Aast ([as(t)], [ɑ̃ːs]) is a commune in the Pyrénées-Atlantiques department in the Nouvelle-Aquitaine region in southwestern France.

-The inhabitants are known as Aastais.
+Aast is the first commune in France by alphabetical order.

 Geography

 Location

 The village is situated on the plateau of Ger and is composed of a dozen scattered houses.
 Aast is 20 km east of Pau and 20 km north of Lourdes.
 Access to the commune is by road D70 then D311 north-east from Gardères, road D64 north-west from Ger, and road D311 when coming south from Ponson-Dessus.
 Other country roads can also be used to access the commune.

 Hydrography

 Located in the Drainage basin of the Adour, Aast is traversed by the Carbouère stream, a tributary of the Louet river.